Krzysztof-Cieslak/Suave.Kestrel/readme.md

 ## Why?

-Beacuse Suave has great API for functional / F# programmers
+Because Suave has great API for functional / F# programmers

-Beacuse Kestrel apparently is super fast.
+Because Kestrel apparently is super fast.

 ## How to build project and run sample?